Creatine is one of the most popular and safe supplements in the industry. Despite this, not everyone is a fan of it.

-At 83 cents per serving, it’s one of the more affordable pre-workout supplements on the market.
+At 83 cents per serving, Nitrosurge stands out as a budget-friendly option, one of the more affordable pre-workouts on the market.
 Do you get what you pay, though?
+It's worth considering.

-I didn’t experience any jitters from the caffeine, but I still got the energy boost to get me through my workout.
-It mixed well, and it got me the results I was looking for in a pre-workout.
+I didn’t experience any jitters from the caffeine when I was testing it, but I still got the energy boost to get me through my workout.
+It mixed well, and it got me the results I was looking for in a pre-workout supplement.

 I did have a friend who tried the pineapple flavor and wasn’t impressed.
 I had the watermelon flavor, which tasted great.
 So the flavors are a little hit-and-miss.